codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 Within the `<body>` tags, there is a `remoteVideo` `<video>` element, to display the video of the person being called.
 There is also a `localVideo` `<video>` element, to display the video stream that is being sent to the person being called.
 The local video stream should always be muted to prevent feedback.

-In the style.css file we will put a border around the `<video>` elements, to visualize them better.
+(Optional) We'll need to add some more code to display the videos later.
+In the meantime, blank `<video>` elements don't look like much.
+To help visualize them better, we used CSS to put a border around the `<video>` elements, to visualize them better.

 <iframe
   style="width: 100%; height: 300px"